 Ahead of the main conference, Chaos Group hosted a series of tutorials hosted by industry pros from Pixar, WeWork and many more.
 Find out how it went down.

-Chaos Group’s Total Chaos conference kicked off in epic fashion today.
-But, ahead of the main event, the company invited industry professionals to show the secrets of their success via a series of 12 Masterclasses.
+On the day before Chaos Group’s Total Chaos conference kicked off, the company invited industry professionals to show the secrets of their success via a series of 12 Masterclasses.
 These walkthroughs of projects and pipelines were the perfect way to see how powerful tools create jaw-dropping visuals in real-world scenarios.

 Reimagine the future of design